Monday, August 23, 2010

 If the two boroughs produced a half-dozen bands out of our group, Mike, Al, Marco and I seemed to be in all of them at one time or another.
 The rotating singers and material kept us on our feet.
 The most impressive was Night Flight, a band whose main function was to recreate Led Zeppelin's live show of 1977, with a few adjustments, the most obvious being the addition of non-Zep material.

 What Night Flight pulled off in December of 1978 was unprecedented.
 This wasn't a 30 minute, 7 song set at some "Battle Of The Bands."
-This band of teenagers with brass ones pieced together an epic, 3 hour set, with guitar solos, drum solos, and even some dead-on mimicry of the bands who inspired its members, with Marco strutting across the stage, step for step, the way Jimmy Page did in the film "The Song Remains The Same."
+This band of brass-balled teenagers pieced together an epic, 3 hour set, with guitar solos, drum solos, and even some dead-on mimicry of the bands who inspired its members, with Marco strutting across the stage, step for step, the way Jimmy Page did in the film "The Song Remains The Same."